Technology-Snail/MySnail/README.md

 ```
 new mySnail(false, 0.25, 0.1, ["deepskyblue", "royalblue", "orange", "yellow"]);
 ```
-If you want the snail to dissappear later, you can use the `hide()` function.
+If you want the snail to disappear later, you can use the `hide()` function.
 Just make sure to store the snail in a variable first:
 ```
 aSnailNamedJoe = new mySnail(); // Stores a new snail in a variable
-aSnailNamedJoe.hide(); // Makes the snail dissappear
+aSnailNamedJoe.hide(); // Makes the snail disappear
 ```
 There are also some other functions you can use.
 Here are just a few examples:
 ```